SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/662#4](https://judge.softuni.bg/Contests/Practice/Index/662#4).

-## Problem: Letters Combination
+## Task: Letters combination

-Write a program that prints on the console **all combinations of 3 letters** within a specified range, by skipping the combinations **containing a certain letter**.
+Write a program that prints on the console **all combinations of 3 letters** within a specified range by skipping the combinations **containing a certain letter**.
 Finally, print the number of printed combinations.

 ### Input data